-Section 138504.
-Clarification of Treatment of DISC Gains and Distributions of Certain Foreign Shareholders.
+SFC Section 128504 [Section 138504].
+Clarification Of Treatment Of DISC Gains And Distributions Of Certain Foreign Shareholders.

-- Provides that foreign shareholders of DISCs and FSCs are deemed to have a permanent establishment in the U.S., from which any DISC or FSC gains or distributions are derived. - States that these clarifications do not create any inference whether there was proper application of rules to gains and distributions before Jan.
+- No substantive changes. - Provides that foreign shareholders of DISCs and FSCs are deemed to have a permanent establishment in the U.S., from which any DISC or FSC gains or distributions are derived. - States that these clarifications do not create any inference whether there was proper application of rules to gains and distributions before Jan.
 1, 2022. - Effective for gains and distributions after Dec.
 31, 2021. - Impact: Provides clarity on the treatment of certain gains and distributions to foreign shareholders.

-Section 138505.
-Treatment of Certain Qualified Sound Recording Productions.
+SFC Section 128505 [House Section 138505].
+Treatment Of Certain Qualified Sound Recording Productions.

-- Allows sound recording productions produced and recorded in the United States to elect to deduct the costs of the production, as film, television and theatrical productions are currently able to do. - Sound recording productions may deduct up to \$150,000 in production costs in a taxable year. - Sound recording productions that take advantage of this deduction are not allowed to claim depreciation or amortization deductions. - Sound recording productions will be treated as qualified property for purposes of bonus depreciation and will be deemed to be placed in service at the time of the initial release or broadcast. - This provision sunsets after Dec.
+- No substantive changes. - Allows sound recording productions produced and recorded in the United States to elect to deduct the costs of the production, as film, television and theatrical productions are currently able to do. - Sound recording productions may deduct up to \$150,000 in production costs in a taxable year. - Sound recording productions that take advantage of this deduction are not allowed to claim depreciation or amortization deductions. - Sound recording productions will be treated as qualified property for purposes of bonus depreciation and will be deemed to be placed in service at the time of the initial release or broadcast. - This provision sunsets after Dec.
 31, 2025. - Impact: This section places sound recording productions on par with other film, television or theatrical productions for purposes of deducting production expenses.

-Section 138506.
-Payment to Certain Individuals Who Dye Fuel.
+SFC Section 128506 [House Section 138506].
+Payment To Certain Individuals Who Dye Fuel.

-- Creates a new mechanism for refunds, without interest, to taxpayers who remove eligible indelibly dyed diesel fuel or kerosene from a terminal for non-taxable use.
-The taxpayer must establish to the satisfaction of the Treasury Department that the tax for the fuel (under section 4081) has already been paid. - Defines eligible indelibly dyed diesel fuel or kerosene as a diesel fuel or kerosene with respect to which tax was paid under section 4081, but that is exempt from tax under section 4082. - Applies to eligible indelibly dyed diesel fuel or kerosene removed on or after the day that is 180 days after the date of enactment. - Impact: provides relief for taxpayers utilizing diesel fuel and kerosene for non-taxable uses.
+- No substantive changes. - Creates a new mechanism for refunds, without interest, to taxpayers who remove eligible indelibly dyed diesel fuel or kerosene from a terminal for non-taxable use.
+The taxpayer must establish to the satisfaction of the Treasury Department that the tax for the fuel (under section 4081) has already been paid.

+- Defines eligible indelibly dyed diesel fuel or kerosene as a diesel fuel or kerosene with respect to which tax was paid under section 4081, but that is exempt from tax under section 4082. - Applies to eligible indelibly dyed diesel fuel or kerosene removed on or after the day that is 180 days after the date of enactment. - Impact: Provides relief for taxpayers utilizing diesel fuel and kerosene for non-taxable uses.

-Section 138507.
-Treatment of Financial Guaranty Insurance Companies as Qualifying Insurance Corporations under Passive Foreign Investment Company Rules.
+SFC Section 128507 [House Section 138507].
+Treatment Of Financial Guaranty Insurance Companies As Qualifying Insurance Corporations Under Passive Foreign Investment Company Rules.

-- Amends section 1297 to provide special rules of financial guaranty insurance companies under the current passive foreign investment company (PFIC) rules. - Defines applicable insurance liabilities to include unearned premium reserves, subject to specific quidelines. - Applies generally to taxable years beginning after 2017. - Impact: Provides limited relief from the PFIC rules for investments in financial guaranty insurance companies.
+- No substantive changes. - Amends section 1297 to provide special rules of financial guaranty insurance companies under the current passive foreign investment company (PFIC) rules. - Defines applicable insurance liabilities to include unearned premium reserves, subject to specific guidelines. - Applies generally to taxable years beginning after 2017. - Impact: Provides limited relief from the PFIC rules for investments in financial guaranty insurance companies.

-Section 138508.
-Extension of Period of Limitation for Certain Legally Married Couples.
+SFC Section 128508 [House Section 138508].
+Extension Of Period Of Limitation For Certain Legally Married Couples.